mkriaf/pagerduty-aws-workshop/content/01_gettingstarted/pager-1-pdaccount.md

 weight: 1
 ---

-# Set up your PagerDuty Account
+## Set up your PagerDuty Account

 You will need a PagerDuty account to receive alerts from Cloudwatch.
 If you would like to use a free account, you can sign up for a Developer Account from PagerDuty.
 It contains certain restrictions but is designed for those who want to work in a safe environment, but is not intended to be a production instance.

+{{% notice note %}}
 More information on PagerDuty Developer accounts is found [here](https://developer.pagerduty.com/docs/app-integration-development/developer-account/).
+{{% /notice %}}

 ### Sign up